-Proper Note Format
+Note Format

+History instructors will insist that you use, consistently and correctly, the referencing format for footnotes or endnotes that is described in the most recent edition of the Chicago Manual of Style.
 Footnotes (single-spaced at the bottom of each page) and endnotes (double-spaced at the end of the essay before the bibliography) in history essays differ only in their placement.
 You can use either footnotes or endnotes (not both) in your essay, although instructors generally prefer footnotes for ease of reference.
 These notes should normally be in the same font and size as the main text (12pt) although it is acceptable to set footnotes in a smaller font (10pt) if they are disruptive to the flow of the essay.
-Notes must be numbered consecutively from the beginning of the paper, and may be in superscript (eg. ) or in regular font followed by a period (eg. 14. ).
+Notes must be numbered consecutively from the beginning of the paper, and although the note number in the main text must be in superscript (eg. 14), in the note itself it can be in superscript or in regular font followed by a period (eg. 14.).
 Do not use Roman numerals or special characters and do not begin the numbering again with each page or section.
-All word-processing programs have built-in footnote and endnote functions that make it easy to number and place notes, and to add or delete notes throughout the writing and rewriting processes.
+All word-processing programs have built-in footnote and endnote functions that make it easy to place notes, and to add or delete notes throughout the writing and rewriting processes.

-Because it is difficult to anticipate all possible forms that notes can take, the key is to be consistent and clear, providing sufficient information to enable the reader to locate the source.
+It is difficult to anticipate all possible forms that notes can take because there are so many different types of sources that can be used.
+The key is to be consistent and clear, providing sufficient information to enable the reader to locate the source.
 This might include author(s), title and subtitle, name of editor(s) and/or translator(s), edition or volume number, publisher and place and date of publication, and page numbers.
 Any information that is missing, which is often the case with older publications, should be omitted without comment.
-Second and subsequent references to sources are made using "short form" reference.
-References to entire books should omit page numbers, while references to one or more pages or chapters should be indicated following the publishing information.
-Avoid citing large page or chapter ranges (eg. pp. 27-122 or chaps.
-2-6).
-It is better to indicate the precise pages or chapters that are relevant to the point being argued.
+Second and subsequent references to sources are made using short form reference.
+Latin abbreviations are no longer used in notes, because they can lead to confusion or error, particularly when material is moved around during rewriting.
+These phrases include ibid. ("in the same matter"), op. cit. ("in the work cited"), idem. ("by the same author"), and supra ("above").
+However, as these abbreviations were once commonly used, they will often be found in the notes to published sources.